A Transfer: Cultural references and themes

-One of Shinji's classmates seen in "A Transfer" resembles Nadia Arwol, a character from Gainax's previous work, The Secret of Blue Water.
-The episode also mentions the date of the Second Impact, September 13, 2000, which is a tribute to the TV show Space 1999, in which an explosion of radioactive waste deposits on the Moon takes place on September 13, 1999, causing the satellite to change its orbit.
+Gualtiero Cannarsi, responsible for the first Italian adaptation of the series, noted that one of Shinji's classmates seen in "A Transfer" resembles Nadia from The Secret of Blue Water.
+The episode also gives details about the Second Impact, which occurred on September 13, 2000; the date is a tribute to the TV show Space 1999, in which an explosion of radioactive waste deposits on the Moon takes place on September 13, 1999, causing the satellite to change its orbit.
+The information about the Second Impact presented in the episode is ultimately revealed to have been deliberately distorted in order to manipulate the civilian population in the following episodes.
 Mecha anime of the 1960s inspired the battle against Shamshel; the Angel's design is also reminiscent of Alien Bira, an extraterrestrial species that appeared in the Ultraman franchise.
-Torii are also framed during the battle against Shamshel, which are also a reference to previous tokusatsu series.
+Torii are also framed during the battle against Shamshel, another reference to previous tokusatsu series.
 Newtype in particular noted how in one scene in "A Transfer" Shamshel walks by a lighthouse, highlighting its gigantic size; according to the magazine, Evangelion "perfectly captures the essence" of tokusatsu films.
-Writer Virginie Nebbia compared the battle against Shamshel to the works of Akio Jissoji; typical elements of Jissoji's direction include reflections of glasses, the use of dazzling backlighting, and battles amplified by the orange of twilight.
+Writer Virginie Nebbia compared the battle against Shamshel to the works of director Akio Jissōji; typical elements of Jissōji's direction include reflections of glasses, the use of dazzling backlighting, and battles amplified by the orange of twilight.
 Nebbia also noted how the image of Shinji framed from above while going to school could be influenced by Osamu Dezaki's anime Dear Brother.
+Toji's introduction, on the other hand, resembles Shingo Kōzuki from Yoshiyuki Tomino's series Invincible Super Man Zambot 3, a stubborn boy who is initially hostile to the protagonist.
+Evangelion screenwriter Jun'ichi Satō compared the third and the fourth episode of the series to Mobile Suit Victory Gundam.
+Multiversity Comics' Matthew Garcia traced an influence on the episodes to Hideaki Anno's personal experience, particularly the production of his previous work, Nadia; according to him, like Anno on Nadia, Shinji is thrown into a situation he doesn't understand "or have much investment in".